What Is ADHD? A Clear Guide for Adults in Calgary

 • Interrupting or intruding on others

-This is the least common but most easily recognized presentation of ADHD, especially in children.
+This is the least common but most easily recognised presentation of ADHD, especially in children.
 Hyperactivity and impulsivity are more visible and can appear disruptive.
 In adults, symptoms often look different, for example, restlessness, difficulty relaxing, and a constant sense of being “on the go.”

 ADHD – Combined Presentation